 One final word on pairing: if you’re going to do it then do your research!
 Pairing takes practice and has some common practices and etiquette.
 As with TDD etc. if you’re going to try it then try it properly, ideally with someone who’s done it before successfully.

 Let me make it clear.
 I have no problems with pull requests in the right context.
 The problem I have with them is that they are often used when a better alternative is available.
 Taking the scenario of an open source software initiative, pull requests make a lot of sense as there is a temporally distributed group and probably trust is low as those people haven’t had an opportunity to create that trust by working closely together.
 However, in a typical co-located (or well connected) stable team in an organisation I believe that the overhead involved with pull requests is, in the words of a notable tweet, like making your family go through airport-style security to enter your home.
 I don’t say that lightly.
 Pull requests are sometimes symptomatic of poor trust and bad power relationships in a team but I’m putting that to one side as my concerns are around the mechanics and assumptions around the pull requests themselves.
+However, it’s worth stating that for a team to be effective, the people in it need to build trust and pull requests don’t typically help with that.

 The other issue I have with pull requests is the length of the feedback loop.
 If you leave it right to the end then potentially you have a huge amount of rework to do if the review highlights a better way of doing it.
 I’ve seen teams decide not to take on board the review as it would be too much work and so explicitly live with a worse solution.
 To reduce the risk of this happening you might not leave it to the end before reviewing but instead have multiple reviews as you go.
 However, the more often you do this, the higher the overhead so why not just pair?